-The decision can be broken down into three variables:
+The decision has three primary variables:

 Here are some of the nuts and bolts about saving with solar.